loricvdt/PP/GUI/README.md

 ## Usage

-Potential barrier parameter are settable by:
+Potential barrier parameters are settable by:

 - Moving the sliders on the right
 - Setting the value in the corresponding text box and pressing enter